Pavagadh ropeway

 Pavagadh ropeway is a ropeway on Pavagadh hill in Pavagadh, Panchmahal district, Gujarat, India.
 It was opened in 1986.

 History

-Pavagadh hill is a major pilgrim site because of presence of the Kalika Mata Temple, a Shakti Peetha, as well as tourism site due to the presence of several monuments of Champaner-Pavagadh Archaeological Park, a UNESCO World Heritage Site.
+Pavagadh hill is a major pilgrim site because of presence of the Kalika Mata Temple, a Shakta pitha, as well as tourism site due to the presence of several monuments of Champaner-Pavagadh Archaeological Park, a UNESCO World Heritage Site.

 Pavagadh ropeway was opened in 1986.
 The construction and operation is managed by Usha Breco Limited.

 On 19 January 2003, seven people were killed and 24 were injured in a ropeway accident.
+On 6 September 2025, six people were killed after a cargo ropeway cable snaps midway.

 Technical features

 Pavagadh ropeway, 774 m in length, is said to be the country's highest then.
 It operates mono-cable gondola detachable type lifts.
 A trip takes 6 minutes.

 It takes passengers 297 m above the Pavagadh hill from Manchi Haveli.
 From there, the passenger has to climb 250 m to reach the temple.
 It has a capacity to carry 1250 passengers per hour but operates at capacity of 400 passengers per hour.
 It transports 13 lakh passengers annually.

 There is a proposal of new 250 m-long ropeway which will take passengers further and alight them 30-40m from the temple.